sous-chefs/apache2/README.md

 Example wrapper cookbooks can be found in the `test/cookbooks/test` folder.

 # Recipes
-This cookbook comes with recipes as a way of maintaining backwards compataility.
+This cookbook comes with recipes as a way of maintaining backwards compatibility.
 It is recommended to use custom resources directly for more control.

 On RHEL Family distributions, certain modules ship with a config file with the package.
 The recipes here may delete those configuration files to ensure they don't conflict with the settings from the cookbook, which will use per-module configuration in `/etc/httpd/mods-enabled`.